rietesh/Hyperledgerfabric-Airline-App/README.md

-# airline-network
+# Airline-network

-A simple Blockchain app to track and maintain flight status information
+A simple Blockchain app to track and maintain flight status information built using Hyperledger Composer and deployed to the instance of Hyperledger Fabric.